terintealexandrin18/exptrack/README.md

 Media:

 - [ASCII ART](https://www.asciiart.eu/text-to-ascii-art) - Used to generate the title of the app "Expense Tracker".
-- [WEBFX](https://www.webfx.com/tools/emoji-cheat-sheet/) - Used to copy the emojy into my code.
+- [WEBFX](https://www.webfx.com/tools/emoji-cheat-sheet/) - Used to copy the emoji into my code.

 Code:
-- The inspiration was from [this youtube link](https://www.youtube.com/watch?v=HTD86h69PtE&t=2s)
+- The inspiration was from [this YouTube link](https://www.youtube.com/watch?v=HTD86h69PtE&t=2s)
-- [STACKOVERFLOW](https://stackoverflow.com/) - used to gain a better understanding of the code I was implementing.
+- [STACKOVERFLOW](https://stackoverflow.com/) - Used to gain a better understanding of the code I was implementing.
-- [W3SCHOOLS](https://www.w3schools.com/python/) - used to find new Python functions and get some inspiration.
+- [W3SCHOOLS](https://www.w3schools.com/python/) - Used to find new Python functions and get some inspiration.
 - Code Institute team for bits of advice.

 ## Acknowledgments